 Number of Questions

 In the lower-level test, 5 questions for every reading passage (there are 5 passages in total) are provided to the students.
 Hence, there are a total of 25 such questions that are posed at this level.

 In the middle and upper-level ISEE Reading tests, 6 questions per reading passage (there are 6 reading passages in total) are provided.
 Hence, there are a total of 36 such questions that are posed at these levels.

 The questions of Reading test, are designed to be grade-appropriate and curriculum-based.
 All the questions are framed based on the standards established by the National Council of Teachers of English (NCTE).
 The questions are generally from 6 categories established by the NCTE (at all the levels of the test).
 Each question has 4 answer options, of which one is the correct answer.
 The 6 question categories and appropriate examples are listed as follows:

 The questions in this category test the ability of the students in understanding the central theme in the passages.

 The questions in this category are designed to assess the ability of the students to identify and understand all the supporting ideas in the passages that strengthen their main theme.

 - Inferential Questions

-The ISEE Reading Comprehension questions from this category evaluate the skills of the students in analyzing and interpreting the results or conclusions that may not be explicitly stated in the passages, but can be implied or inferred from the statements in those passages.
+The questions of this section evaluate the skills of the students in analyzing and interpreting the results or conclusions that may not be explicitly stated in the passages, but can be implied or inferred from the statements in those passages.

 The questions in this category ask for the meaning and context of words and phrases mentioned in the passages.